om471987/Task-Planner/README.md

 3. Run the file using Python command line  (python3 Task-Planner/src/taskScheduler.py)
 4. Please provide absolute/relative path for your test cases when the program starts.
 5. I have added few test cases in test-cases directory

+## Scenarios
+  I try to create permutation of each task at each level for every computation.
+Thats the only guranteed way to find all possibilies and the minimum time.

+1. Two Tasks starting at the same time
+2. Two Tasks starting one after the other
+3. One Task starts and second task starts before finishing the first.
+4. One Task starts, second task starts before finishing the first seconds children start before first task ends.

 ## Future improvements
 1. If multiple computes have same number of cores don't create task step for all of them.
 Remove redundancy.